 All work related to the Chinatown Local Development Corporation, the wayfinding project and the Chinatown traffic study have concluded with all eligible payments made.
 One remaining Chinatown project is underway, the Gateways to Chinatown project.
 LMDC received Board authorization in July 2015 to enter into an agreement with New York City Department of Transportation (NYCDOT) for the Gateways to Chinatown project.
-The topographical and utility survey work from NYCDOT's subcontractors Arup and Gayron de Bruin is complete.
-This past quarter, DOT was paid over \$50,000 in reimbursement requests for the topographical and utility survey work.
-A reimbursement request for \$1,500 is currently being reviewed for processing.
-In addition, DOT's plans to execute the design services contract with UAP in the second quarter of 2018.
-LMDC anticipates design being completed in 2019 with construction commencing later that year.
-This project is expected to be completed in 2020.
+In addition, NYCDOT plans to execute the design services contract with their design team UAP, in the first quarter of 2019.
+Public meetings are scheduled for multiple days in February 2019 to obtain feedback on the project design options.
+LMDC anticipates design being completed in summer 2019 with construction commencing in the fall 2019.